The Seven Year Gap: 2008-2014

 2008 was also the year the LGBT community had it's breakthrough: This was the year of Proposition 8...

 For the past few years, Californians had been debating the legality of same-sex marriage.
 The purpose of Prop 8 was to make gay marriage illegal, once and for all.
 But the reason the proposition is so important is because it inspired a wave of media makers to talk about the issue in public..

 Proposition 8 was a California ballot proposition created by opponents of same-sex marriage.
 Although the proposition passed, making same-sex marriage illegal, it was later ruled unconstitutional by the Supreme Court.

 Homosexuality is the most censored issue of all time.
 But in 2008, for the first time in history, everyone was talking about it.
 The gay issue was in movies, on radio stations, in newspaper articles, and on television shows.
 And as the conversation grew, a shift in public opinion was taking place.

-But I had no idea because I had become blind to the media.
+But I had no idea because I was censored from the media.
 It seems that as I lost my ability to speak, the LGBT community gained theirs.

 Writing a novel

 Due to feelings of loneliness and alienation, I began writing a novel and immersed myself in a fictional world of my own creation.